top of page

 Stacked Analog-Digital Technology

-For the Lunar Codex's third time capsule Polaris - a stacked analog-digital storage system is used.
+For the Lunar Codex's Polaris time capsule - a stacked analog-digital storage system is used.

-This consists of alternating layers of nickel shielding, NanoFiche memory discs, and digital memory cards, optimizing capacity and archival longevity.
+This consists of alternating layers of nickel shielding, NanoFiche memory discs, and digital flash memory, optimizing capacity and archival longevity.

 RESOURCES